kairichard/zreqlo/README.md

   * responde with 204 when accept is Text
   * dont read file on every request
   * store path along with the others
+  * rewrite tests to use ginko or testify